eaprelsky/infodynamics/book/09_02_neural_validation.md

 **Brain Enhancement** moves from science fiction to scientific reality when consciousness is understood as an electrical system that can be systematically optimized.
 Rather than hoping for cognitive improvement, we can engineer it through targeted interventions that enhance the electrical properties of neural information processing.

-The neural validation of information physics opens unlimited possibilities for understanding, measuring, and optimizing the electrical nature of consciousness.
+The neural validation of information dynamics opens unlimited possibilities for understanding, measuring, and optimizing the electrical nature of consciousness.

-**🔗 Interactive Exploration:** [Neural Information Analyzer](../demos/notebooks/neural_validation_demo.ipynb) - Explore brain imaging data showing information physics in action.
+**🔗 Interactive Exploration:** [Neural Information Analyzer](../demos/notebooks/neural_validation_demo.ipynb) - Explore brain imaging data showing information dynamics in action.

 ---

-*Next: How information physics principles transform education by predicting learning outcomes across cultures...*
+*Next: How information dynamics principles transform education by predicting learning outcomes across cultures...*